retgits/katacoda-scenarios/flogo-webui/step9.md

 ```

 #### Running your app
 To run your app simply execute the app from a terminal and you'll not only see the output of the log step, but you'll see the same in your browser window as well.
-The URL on which our microservice will listen should be `http://localhost:8080/helloworld` (or might be different if you made changes in the previous steps).
+The URL on which our microservice will listen should be `http://localhost:9233/test/:name` (or might be different if you made changes in the previous steps).
+If you're running it on your machine you can open a browser window and go to `http://localhost:9233/test/flogo` to see what the output was (spoiler alert: you'll see `"Hello flogo"` in your web browser).
 To stop your app simply close the terminal window in which you started the app or press **ctrl + c**